Loa (comics)

 Loa (Alani Ryan) is a fictional character appearing in American comic books published by Marvel Comics.
-A mutant, Loa was a student at the Xavier Institute.
-She made her debut in The New Mutants vol. 2 #11.
+Created by Michael Ryan, Nunzio DeFilippis, and Christina Weir, Loa debuted in The New Mutants vol. 2 #11 (June, 2004).
+Loa belongs to the human subspecies known as mutants, who are born with superhuman abilities.
+She possesses the ability to phase through objects, breaking down their molecular bonds in the process and causing the target to disintegrate.

+Loa is a Hawaiian mutant who was a student at the Xavier Institute in the Alpha Squadron, retaining her powers after M-Day.
+She went on to join the Avengers Academy and assisted the Defenders.

+Publication history

+Loa debuted as a potential roommate for Laurie Collins in The New Mutants vol. 2 #11 (June, 2004), by Michael Ryan, Nunzio DeFilippis, and Christina Weir.
+She was a supporting character in X-titles throughout the Academy X, Utopia, and Krakoan eras, notably New X-Men, X-Men: Legacy, and Namor: The First Mutant.
+Loa received an AAPI month variant cover for Way of X #5, created by Inhyuk Lee.

 Fictional character biography

 Before Xavier's

-Born in Maui, Hawaii of mixed Native Hawaiian and Caucasian ancestry, Alani Ryan quickly developed a talent for surfing.
+Born in Maui, Hawaii of mixed Native Hawaiian and European ancestry, Alani Ryan quickly developed a talent for surfing.
 Her mutant powers activate after she and her father are attacked by the villain Great White and his pack of trained sharks.
 However, they are rescued by Namor.
 Alani's grandmother Alice Ryan is revealed to be a former acquaintance of Namor and a friend of his former lover Betty Dean.
 It is also revealed that her "tattooed" appearance is an aspect of her mutation.

 Alpha Squadron

 After arriving at the Xavier Institute as a student, she adopts the codename Loa.
 Along with fellow students Anole, Rubbermaid, Kidogo, Network, and Indra, she is assigned to Alpha Squadron, a training squad advised by Northstar.
+When Northstar is apparently killed by Wolverine, advising duties for Alpha Squadron are taken over by Karma.

 After the Decimation, Loa is one of the 27 students to retain her powers.
-Loa, along with fellow students Mercury and Onyxx, is tasked with keeping peace at the riots on Telegraph Hill after the mutant hate group Humanity Now marches from Sacramento to San Francisco to promote "Proposition X".
+Loa is among the students who fight for a chance to join the X-Men, but ends up losing.
+Along with fellow students Mercury and Onyxx, Loa is tasked with keeping peace at the riots on Telegraph Hill after the mutant hate group Humanity Now marches from Sacramento to San Francisco to promote "Proposition X".
 The group's actions displease many citizens of San Francisco, mutant and non-mutant alike.

 Necrosha

-During the attack of Selene's undead force on Utopia, Alani was attacked by three reanimated Acolytes: Fabian Cortez, Seamus Mellencamp, and Marco Delgado.
+During the attack of Selene's undead force on Utopia, Alani is attacked by three reanimated Acolytes: Fabian Cortez, Seamus Mellencamp, and Marco Delgado.
 She is saved by Deadpool, who repeatedly attacks the Acolytes, only for them to regenerate.
 As Mellencamp is about to kill Deadpool, Loa dives through Mellencamp, disintegrating him.
 Seeing that Mellencamp did not reform, Deadpool throws Loa at the remaining Acolytes, disintegrating them as well.